geotrev/sri-lock/README.md

 ></script>
 ```

-Maybe you also include this in an HTML file in your repository so you can easily test that the integrity is correct and your resource is secure.
-Neat.

-**Problem:** You release a new version and need to update the script tag.
-You need to do it manually or with some janky node script, obviously.
+**Problem:** Every time you release a new package version, you need to update that integrity hash.
+Sometimes in multiple files.

-Not only that, you have the tags in multiple files.
-Maybe you can get away with copy/pasting.

-Kind of annoying, right?

 **Solution:** Install Paopu, add a config, then run the CLI tool.
-Done. 💪
+Done. ✨

 ## Create a config